ROBOTIS-GIT/emanual/docs/en/platform/ros2_openmanipulator_x/overview_to_assembly.md

 ## [OpenMANIPULATOR-X Setup](#openmanipulator_x-setup)

-When you have enough understanding about OpenMANIPULATOR-X from above step, it is recommended to proceed in the following order.
+Once you get familiar with the previous steps, proceed the follwing orders.

 ### [Hardware Setup](#hardware-setup)